 The document has sustained some damage, and both the beginning and the end are missing as are some words throughout the text.
 This presents some problems with translating certain portions of the text, but the majority of the document is readable.

 Who were Ipuwer and “The Lord of All”?

 The Ipuwer Papyrus records a poetic conversation between an Egyptian named Ipuwer and someone named “The Lord of All.”
 The name Ipuwer appears in records throughout Egyptian history.
 In particular, a royal scribe named Ipuwer lived in Egypt’s 19th dynasty (1292–1189 BC).
-His title, “Overseer of Singers,” may suggest that this was the same poet scribe who wrote the Ipuwer Papyrus, but most scholars believe that the poem was copied from a much earlier document.
+His title, “Overseer of Singers,” suggests this may be the same poet scribe who wrote the Ipuwer Papyrus.
+Most scholars believe, however, that the poem is copied from a much earlier document.

 In the poem, Ipuwer addresses The Lord of All.
 Scholars have debated whether this refers to the pharaoh or an Egyptian deity.
 Since the Egyptians regarded pharaoh as a god, the poem could refer to him, but the title The Lord of All appears most often in reference to a deity.

 Habermehl suggests that if Ipuwer wrote the poem shortly after the exodus, it cannot reference the pharaoh, since the pharaoh died in the Red Sea, and it is uncertain how long it took to enthrone his replacement.
-However, not all biblical scholars agree that pharaoh died in the Red Sea (Petrovich 2006, 10–12).
+However, not all biblical scholars agree that pharaoh died in the Red Sea.2

 Habermehl further argues that a scribe would hardly dare to write something that cast a poor light on the pharaoh lest he face the wrath of the pharaoh.
 Since the Ipuwer Papyrus is not complimentary toward The Lord of All, it seems unlikely that the term refers to the pharaoh.